mendelsshop/git_function_history/README.md

 # git_function_history

-Show the git history of a function or method (soon)
+Show the git history of a function or method (wip).